 A growing portion of our revenues is derived from international sales.
-During fiscal 2018, 34% of our revenues were derived from business outside the U.S. As part of our growth strategy, we plan to continue to pursue opportunities outside the U.S., including opportunities in countries with economic systems that are in early stages of development and that may not mature sufficiently to result in growth for our business.
+During fiscal 2020, 32% of our revenues were derived from business outside the U.S. As part of our growth strategy, we plan to continue to pursue opportunities outside the U.S., including opportunities in countries with economic systems that are in early stages of development and that may not mature sufficiently to result in growth for our business.
 Accordingly, our future operating results could be negatively affected by a variety of factors arising out of international commerce, some of which are beyond our control.
 These factors include:

-- general economic and political conditions in countries where we sell our products and services; - difficulty in staffing and efficiently managing our operations in multiple geographic locations and in various countries; - effects of a variety of foreign laws and regulations, including restrictions on access to personal information; - import and export licensing requirements; - longer payment cycles; - reduced protection for intellectual property rights; - currency fluctuations; - changes in tariffs and other trade barriers; and - difficulties and delays in translating products and related documentation into foreign languages.
+- · general economic and political conditions in countries where we sell our products and services; - difficulty in staffing and efficiently managing our operations in multiple geographic locations and in various countries; - effects of a variety of foreign laws and regulations, including restrictions on access to personal information; - data privacy and consumer protection laws and regulations; - import and export licensing requirements; - longer payment cycles; - · difficulties in enforcing contracts and collecting accounts receivable; - reduced protection for intellectual property rights; - currency fluctuations; - unfavorable tax rules or changes in tariffs and other trade barriers; - the presence and acceptance of varying level of business corruption in international markets; - terrorism, war, natural disasters and pandemics, including the COVID-19 pandemic; and - difficulties and delays in translating products and related documentation into foreign languages.